Tag Archives: Aji Amarillo

 Peruvian Potato Salad (Papa a la Huancaina)

-This Peruvian potato salad or Papa a la Huancaina is known for its spicy, creamy, and colorful dressing that is a wonderful vehicle for one of the most important ingredients in Peruvian cuisine — aji amarillo, or the Peruvian yellow hot pepper.
-Continue reading
+This Peruvian potato salad has a spicy, creamy, and colorful dressing that is a vehicle for one of the most important ingredients in Peruvian cuisine — aji amarillo, a smoky yellow hot pepper with a subtle fire.

 Lomo Saltado (Chinese-Peruvian Beef Stir-Fry)